 European Aluminium, supported by Eurometaux, successfully finalised its Product Environmental Footprint (PEF) Category rules for metal sheets in 2018.
 PEF is the major European Commission initiative for harmonising Life Cycle Assessment (LCA) methodologies and related datasets within Europe.
-Thanks to our advocacy, the so-called ‘circular footprint formula’ evolved to an allocation rule that supports the ‘end of life recycling approach’ essential for recycling aluminium much more effectively.
+Thanks to our advocacy, the so-called ‘circular footprint formula’ evolved to an allocation rule that supports the ‘end of life recycling approach’ essential for aluminium much more effectively.
 These category rules are now publicly available for any aluminium sheet producer that wants to assess the environmental footprint of its products.

 In 2019, PEF enters its ‘transition phase’, which mainly aims to assess its ability and adequacy in policy settings.
 Currently, European Aluminium considers the direct use of PEF for policy purposes as premature, instead of supporting a more robust and fully-harmonised assessment framework.
 We will continue to monitor this topic and support further refinements of the methodology and data.